Testable Predictions

 📄 Open derivation in Part IId.
 Resolution of the Low Quadrupole Anomaly

-Vacuum stiffness acts as a geometric high-pass filter, naturally suppressing the largest angular scales.
+Vacuum tension acts as a geometric high-pass filter, naturally suppressing the largest angular scales.
 The predicted quadrupole power:

 Predicted corridor: 0.132 – 0.285 | Planck observation: \(D_{\ell=2}\approx 0.20\) — falls within the WILL RG corridor.